-Now before explaining to you what the Ferber Method really is about, I think it's very important to first get rid of some of the confusing myths that seem to surround the Ferber Method.
+Now before explaining to you what the Ferber sleep training method really is about, I think it's very important to first get rid of some of the confusing myths that seem to surround it.

 The most common myth concerns an interpretation of the expression "crying it out" and the myth goes something along the lines of:

 "Let you child cry it out all alone in his room until he is so exhausted that he eventually falls asleep"

 This is not what Dr. Richard Ferber advocates!

 Since the launch of Dr. Richard Ferber's book in 1985, he has come up with a revised new addition some 20 years later in 2006 partially to counter misconceptions like the on above - and partially, it appears, to soften his approach (For example Ferber is now more open to co-sleeping as a viable option and admits that some children are just better sleepers than others, regardless of which techniques are used.)

 Now addressing the above myth, Dr. Richard Ferber says the following: